 What is an in-person focus group?

-If you’re invited to a focus group taking place near you, then you’ll be expected to attend in person if the invitation specifies this.
+If you’re invited to a focus group near you, you’ll be expected to attend in person if the invitation specifies this.

 The group leader will be employed by the research company who are organizing the session.

-If you need to attend more than one, the rate of pay per hour or session applicable to each should be specified in advance.
+If you need to attend more than one, the pay rate per hour or session applicable to each should be specified in advance.

 Can online focus groups make money?

-If you qualify, taking part in these surveys can earn you money – whether you have 10 minutes to spare at home or 2 hours plus traveling time.
+If you qualify, participating in these surveys can earn you money – whether you have 10 minutes to spare at home or 2 hours plus travel time.

-As well as making money, user opinions inform big business, who use focus group consumer insights to shape their products or services, marketing and advertising policy and more.
+As well as making money, user opinions inform big businesses, who use focus group consumer insights to shape their products or services, marketing and advertising policy, and more.